hamid-shahsavani/tekrar/README.md

     ```python

       # Show loading for 8 second ...
-      # maybe an alternative to time.sleep function or something like that ...
+      # maybe a unique example similar to time.sleep ...

       # argument 'sleep' must be a int type ...
       # cannot use simultaneously 'sleep' and 'function' argument ...